-- To prevent Zoombombing during an exam, be sure your Zoom settings only allow authenticated users (i.e., with CalNet ID), and require a password.
-You can also use the waiting room to ensure only enrolled students are present. - Give clear guidelines for open-note and open-book exams.
+- Give clear guidelines for open-note and open-book exams.
 Clarify which materials students can use to study.
-Specifically, can they include outside/online materials in their notes or study material and use that material to inform how they answer questions on the exam, or are they only allowed to draw on material from course readings, a textbook, or in-class notes when taking the test online? - Clarify expectations related to collaboration on assignments and projects in the virtual space.
+Specifically, can they include outside/online materials in their notes or study material and use that material to inform how they answer questions on the exam, or are they only allowed to draw on material from course readings, a textbook, or in-class notes when taking the test online? - Clarify expectations related to collaboration on assignments and projects.
 Consider having students work collaboratively on one portion of the assignment and alone on another section to demonstrate individual mastery of material.
 Students then are asked to identify which sections they completed together and which ones individually.
 For example, an instructor may say that students can submit code together, but they have to each identify which sections were done individually and which ones were done together.
-Students could also be required to submit their own written summary of their strategy for the code.
+Students could also be required to submit their own written summary of their strategy for the code. - To prevent Zoombombing during an online exam, be sure your Zoom settings only allow authenticated users (i.e., with CalNet ID), and require a password.
+You can also use the waiting room to ensure only enrolled students are present.